Vngdv/littlelight-go/README.md

 This is Discordbot is used to create Channels for Users

-This Goal of this Bot is to just work.
-It will not save any data or use configuration files.
+This Bot is written in a way that allows it to work without any config files.

 ## Configuration